Payop/payop-api-doc/Checkout/serverToServer.md

 # Server-To-Server integration

-This type of integration allow interact with Payop API and control almost each step of the payment.
+This type of integration allow to interact with Payop API and control almost each step of the payment.

 It is suitable for those who have enough resources for development